 Due to her training of “Mike the Greyhound” Geralyn was has been included in many TV and print publications.
 Most notably, Geralyn was featured in “Cesar’s Way” a magazine from Cesar Milan as well as a national TV show named “The Real Winning Edge” where she appeared with Mike’s owner Becca Hart.
 This work also landed Geralyn in a TV report with Fox 8’s Bob Buckley, and articles in Forsyth Woman, Forsyth Family and Highlights Magazine!

 Geralyn has quite a list of certifications and memberships starting with animal CPR and First Aid, which is very important when you operate your own training facility.
 She is a Certified Program Evaluator for the Canine Good Citizen, Community Canine and S.T.A.R.
 Puppy Programs.
 Geralyn is also a member of the Pet Professional Guild and began a local chapter of the Love on a Leash Therapy Dog Organization in Winston-Salem called “Fostering Friendship”.
-Most recently, Geralyn became a certified Therapy Dog Evaluator and a certified Be a Tree presenter!’
+Geralyn is also a certified Therapy Dog Evaluator and a certified Be a Tree presenter!’

 Work with Children:

 Not only are children allowed, even encouraged to attend classes with their four legged brothers and sisters, Geralyn has now started hosting the “Be a Tree” program.
 This program is a free program offered to children to help teach dog bite prevention, how to safely interact with dogs as well as how to read the body language of dogs to help prevent bites!
-As if she wasn’t busy enough, Geralyn also finds time to take her therapy dogs, Foster and Nanook to local schools where they participate in group and one on one reading sessions!
+As if she wasn’t busy enough, Geralyn also finds time to take her therapy dogs, Foster and Nanook to local schools where they participate in group and one on one reading sessions and career days!!

 Training dogs is not a second job or a hobby for me.
 It is my full-time profession, my life and my love.
 More than 90% of my customers are referred to me by professionals in the veterinary/pet care field or come to me by word-of-mouth referrals from satisfied customers.
 I have over 11 years of experience.
 When you hire Elite Canine, you can rest assured that you are working with a competent, experienced professional.
 More than just dog training, together with my clients, we are paving the way toward a better life for all dogs and their families.